ByteSculptor07/QuilloNotes/README.md

 Firstly, thank you for your interest in contributing to this project!

-As you may have noticed, the app is far from finished.
-Many features aren't implemented yet or just incomplete.
-Not to mention the bugs...
-So I really need your help.
-It doesn't matter whether you contribute a lot or if you just fix a typo.
-Every help is appreciated.
+The app is still in an early stage of development.
+Many features I have planned aren't implemented yet and of course, there are bugs.
+So any help is welcome, whether it's a new feature or just fixing a typo.

 > [!NOTE]
-> Some features aren't implemented yet, but visible in the UI (e.g. buttons).
-If you'd like to help, check out the [issues](https://github.com/ByteSculptor07/QuilloNotes/issues).
+> If you'd like to contribute, check out the [issues](https://github.com/ByteSculptor07/QuilloNotes/issues).

 ## 📜 License